-The Shelia Bird Group, The Neighbourhood and Hawkins\Brown have developed a shared vision for The Rooftop Project (atop 26 Lever Street).
+The Sheila Bird Group and Hawkins\Brown have developed a shared vision for The Rooftop Project atop 26 Lever Street, Manchester.

 Critically the project presents a unique opportunity to make the rooftop ‘garden’ initiative permanent; to support the community facing side of the building and provide a great event space for shared use, including dedicated WC’s, storage space, better power, lighting and servicing and potential for cover in bad weather.